persteenolsen/spring-boot-3-mvc-security-starter-one/README.md

 - You could make a JSP file to be included with the links for navigation

+- Add CSS

+- Add BootStrap for being mobile friendly

+- Improve the frontend validation

+- Add backend validation at the User Model

 - Prepare the Web Applications to be deployed to Azure App Service using Java 17 and Tomcat 10.1